soekdd/soekSCAD/README.md

 # soekSCAD
-collection of my openSCAD libraries and objects
+Collection of my openSCAD libraries and objects

 ## Install